 Moreover, it has all the essential features to run an automated email marketing campaign for an eCommerce business.

-How to Setup Automated Email Workflows for eCommerce
+Examples Of Automated Email Workflows For eCommerce

 The core of email marketing automation for online stores is setting up various email workflows.
 An email workflow is a series of automated emails that are sent sequentially to the customers based on customer behavior and triggers.